 Many people have asked how much video can an SD Card hold.
 This depends on 2 factors: SD Card Size and Bit Rate.
 You can use our Recording Time Calculator to approximate how much video your SD card can hold.
-For example, if you have an Itronics ITB-100HD (bit rate is 6Mbps) and a 32GB card, you will get approximately 12.1 hours of video.
 Note that this is just an approximation since many cameras copy software to the SD card which occupies some space.
 Also if your camera has a variable bit rate that changes dramatically depending on video conditions, this calculator will not apply.
 Most dash cams run a very consistent bit rate.

 Bit Rate Information